UdiOshi85/libSearchToolbar/README.md

 ## Usage

-#### First, Compile library into your code
+### In your application gradle file, add the following

-> compile 'com.github.udioshi85:libSearchToolbar:1.0.0-beta1'
+### compile 'com.github.udioshi85:libSearchToolbar:1.0.0'

 In your XML file put the following: